 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

-How to get a credit card if you’re under 21 years old
+How to get a credit card if you’re 18 to 21 years old

 Find out the best way to get a credit card if you fall between the ages of 18 and 21 years old.